OCFL/spec/draft/spec/index.md

 Implementations <span id="W001" class="rfc2119">SHOULD</span> use version directory names constructed without zero-padding the version number, ie. `v1`, `v2`, `v3`, etc..

-For compatibility with existing filesystem conventions, implementations MAY use zero-padded version directory numbers, with the following restriction: If zero-padded version directory numbers are used then they <span id="E011" class="rfc2119">MUST</span> start with the prefix `v` and then a zero.
-For example, in an implementation that uses five digits for version directory names then `v00001` to `v09999` are allowed, `v10000` is not allowed.
+For compatibility with existing filesystem conventions, implementations <span class="rfc2119">MAY</span> use zero-padded version directory numbers, with the following restriction: If zero-padded version directory numbers are used then they
+<span id="E011" class="rfc2119">MUST</span> start with the prefix `v` and then a zero.
+For example, in an implementation
+that uses five digits for version directory names then `v00001` to `v09999` are allowed, `v10000` is not allowed.

 The first version of an object defines the naming convention for all version directories for the object.
 All version directories of an object <span id="E012" class="rfc2119">MUST</span> use the same naming convention: either a non-padded